 When her kids were little, Connie would spread the excitement of Christmas throughout the month.
 She did that with little notes—one tiny note per child, per day.

-Most days the notes were similar, such as:
+Most days the notes were the same for each child, such as:

 - Tonight we hang the Christmas lights or tonight we go look at Christmas lights

 - The family will do a puzzle tonight or play a favorite game